protoloft/klipper_z_calibration/README.md

-# A Klipper plugin for a self calibrating z offset
+# This is a Klipper plugin for a self calibrating z offset

 This is a Klipper plugin to self calibrate the nozzle offset to the print surface on a Voron V1/V2.
 There is no need for a manual z offset or first layer calibration any more.